peer-calls/peer-calls/README.md

 - `DEBUG=peercalls,peercalls:* npm run start:server`

-Client-side logs can be configured via `localStorage.DEBUG` and `localStorage.LOG` variables:
+Client-side logs can be configured via `localStorage.debug` and `localStorage.LOG` variables:

-- Setting `localStorage.LOG=1` enables logging of Redux actions and state changes
+- Setting `localStorage.log=1` enables logging of Redux actions and state changes
-- Setting `localStorage.DEBUG=peercalls,peercalls:*` enables all other
+- Setting `localStorage.debug=peercalls,peercalls:*` enables all other
-  client-side logging
+  client-side logging.
+You might want to include `simple-peer` here as well.

 # Development